TimeSig

 It was said of Ewart when it was in its prime, that its citizens were “consdierably in the advance of the average intelligence and enterprise.”[3]

-Some say the decline of the businesses in Ewart was caused by the advent of automobiles.
-People went to nearby towns to do their purchasing.
-Actually, at one time, Ewart had almost as good a chance to become prosperous as Montezuma, Malcom, or Grinnell.
-Unfortunately fires that are still talked about plagued the community.
-Most of the business portion of Ewart was destroyed by fire in 1910, but the citizens at once rebuilt it, improving the business district considerably.
+Fires plagued the community, and were topic of conversation many years.
+Most of the business portion of Ewart was destroyed by fire in 1910.
+The citizens rebuilt it at once, improving the business district considerably.
 However, other single fires lowered the morale of the community.
 Some of the business men then went on to other larger towns.

 The churches have helped to keep a mutual feeling among the people of Ewart.
 If it were not for the spiritual guidance and uplift of the United Presbyterian and Methodist Churches, Ewart’s people would not have been so closely knit together.

 The history of the Ewart Presbyterian Church is properly a history which grew from a pioneer Sunday School into the growing church of today.
 The organization began September 4, 1876, with ten charter members.
 For awhile, services were held in the depot, and then they were moved to the Cleland school house.
 The grain elevator was made use of in the summer, and it was here the first preaching services were held.
-Rev. Shearer from Oskaloosa preached from behind a dry good box which served as the pulpit.
+Rev. Shearer from Oskaloosa preached from behind a dry good box that served as the pulpit.
 Bundles of lathes served as pews for these first services.

-The first building was erected in the summer of 1880 on a lot that was a gift from the Ewart family.
+The first church building was erected in the summer of 1880 on a lot that was a gift from the Ewart family.
 It cost the 32 members $1000 for the 30 X 46 frame church.
 This building burned in 1902.

 Today the church is a prosperous one, and as it was in the early settlements, is a very vital part of community life.
 Early Sunday morning one can hear the chimes of the church bell calling people to come to worship God.